 Veronica has a B.S. in Animal Science from Rutgers University and an A.A.S. in Veterinary Technology from the State University of New York.
 Her passion for helping and defending animals has always been a part of her.
 She has held many animal-related positions throughout her life from her first jobs in local pet shops through high school and later joining the Equestrian Team and Mounted Patrol in college.
 After college, she worked as a Veterinary Technician for approximately ten years before starting her career as an Animal Management Officer with the City of Westminster.
 In addition to Greenwood, she also volunteers with Foothills Animal Shelter fostering animals, is a Bicycle Trail Host with the City of Westminster, and a member of the Colorado Jeep Girls, a group dedicated to preserving off-road trails and educating and empowering women.
 When she has any free time, she either creates art, photographs wildlife, or explores and enjoys our beautiful state!

-Annie works as a data specialist for the Denver chapter of the Alzheimer’s Association.
+Annie works as a data analyst for the Capital Sisters International.
 She was raised in Boulder and when asked what she wanted to be when she grew up, she would say, “a taker-carer of animals.”
-She is looking forward to serving alongside the Greenwood team in pursuit of this lifelong mission.
+She is enjoying serving alongside the Greenwood team in pursuit of this lifelong mission.
 Before moving back to the Rockies, Annie lived in Northern Ireland, Ghana, Peru, and Iowa (and can attest to the fact that there’s no place like Colorado).
 In her spare time, Annie teaches yoga, trains future service dogs, and relishes her alter ego as a wrangler at Colorado’s oldest dude ranch.

 Nicholas Flores is a professor of economics at CU Boulder and has been department chair since 2006.
 He grew up in San Antonio, TX then moved to Melbourne Beach, FL after graduating from high school.
 Before going to college and while living in Florida he worked for the Martin Boat Company in Golden Meadow, LA as a merchant seaman, for Rockwell International on the space shuttle program as a supply clerk, and for Pan American airlines also as a supply clerk.
 In the late 1980s, he moved to the Austin, TX where he earned an economics degree from the University of Texas and then went to UC San Diego where he earned an MS in mathematical statistics and a PhD in economics.
 After earning his PhD, he joined the CU Boulder economics department.
 Nicholas served on the Bixby School Board while his two daughters attended school there and is active in fundraising for CU Economics.